Princeton Seminary, Slavery,

 Though the New Jersey chapter of the American Colonization Society was not organized until 1824 in the congregation now known as Nassau Presbyterian Church, Finley joined several other like-minded civil and religious leaders and co-founded the national level of the colonization effort in 1816 in Washington, D.C.
 When the New Jersey chapter was founded a few years later, the entire faculty and about half of the Seminary’s Board of Directors were present and volunteered to play key leadership roles for the coordination of the colonization efforts in New Jersey.
 20

-The leadership of the Presbyterian Church’s seminary supported colonization and never seem to have wavered from this commitment for nearly the entirety of the nineteenth century.
+The leadership of the Presbyterian Church’s seminary supported colonization and never seem to have wavered from this commitment for nearly the entirety of the 19th century.
 In 1877, the Seminary’s practical theologian and functional president, Rev. Dr. Alexander Taggart McGill, gave an address to the American Colonization Society.
-Even twelve years after the conclusion of the Civil War and the passage of the Thirteenth Amendment outlawing slavery and granting full citizenship to blacks, the leader of Princeton Seminary’s faculty continued to raise money and to speak publicly in support of the colonization effort, likely motivated both by the economic and material wretchedness of the newly free black community in the United States, as well as white anxieties about competition for jobs and growing unease about financial stress related to care for poor blacks.
-Eleven years later, in The Princeton Press for December 22, 1888, John Miller, son of Princeton Seminary professor Samuel Miller, urged an effort “to revive the New Jersey Branch of the American Colonization Society.”
+Even 12 years after the conclusion of the Civil War and the passage of the Thirteenth Amendment outlawing slavery and granting full citizenship to blacks, the leader of Princeton Seminary’s faculty continued to raise money and to speak publicly in support of the colonization effort, likely motivated both by the economic and material wretchedness of the newly free black community in the United States, as well as white anxieties about competition for jobs and growing unease about financial stress related to care for poor blacks.
+Eleven years later, in The Princeton Press for December 22, 1888, John Miller, son of Princeton Seminary Professor Samuel Miller, urged an effort “to revive the New Jersey Branch of the American Colonization Society.”
 After delineating the early role of Princeton in starting the American Colonization Society, John Miller urged that “Princeton that originated the scheme might now take the lead in restoring it to vigor.”
 21

-By this point, the Society had nearly run out of money and was unable to fund the 2,000 African-American applicants asking for passage to Liberia at the time.
+By this point, the Society had nearly run out of money and was unable to fund the 2,000 African American applicants asking for passage to Liberia at the time.
 Miller suggested that funding their passage would be an economical means of missionary activity.

 The available evidence does not indicate precisely when Princeton Seminary’s faculty finally abandoned the colonization idea; it simply fades from the written record.
-Colonization was still widely supported by many political and intellectual leaders in the nation, especially in the state of New Jersey, well into the mid-nineteenth century.
+Colonization was still widely supported by many political and intellectual leaders in the nation, especially in the state of New Jersey, well into the mid-19th century.
 Congress did not officially end disbursement of funds for colonization until 1864.
-It may be that support for the American Colonization Society by the Seminary’s faculty faded away in tandem with the decline of that organization at the end of the nineteenth and into the early years of the twentieth century.
+It may be that support for the American Colonization Society by the Seminary’s faculty faded away in tandem with the decline of that organization at the end of the 19th and into the early years of the 20th century.
 Hopefully, it was at some point well before the American Colonization Society finally went defunct in the United States in 1964.
 22

 The American Colonization Society never realized the extent of its vision for resettlement.
 During the course of the nearly half century of the organization’s determined fundraising efforts prior to the Civil War, it only resulted in the voluntary resettlement of some 20,000 people—out of a total black population of over 2,000,000.
 23